MAT Manual

 This facet's value is a basically the same as that of

-ensures that the foreign memory region is page-locked and registered with the CUDA Driver API function cuMemHostRegister().
-Copying between GPU memory (cuda-array
+foreign-array.
+In fact, they share storage.
+The difference is that accessingcuda-host-arrayensures that the foreign memory region is page-locked and registered with the CUDA Driver API function cuMemHostRegister().
+Copying between GPU memory (cuda-array) and registered memory is significantly faster than with non-registered memory and also allows overlapping copying with computation.
+Seewith-syncing-cuda-facets.

 -